.png)

 Georgia doesn't legally require an operating agreement for your LLC, but it's a smart decision to create one.
 Without this document, you're stuck following the default rules in state law, which rarely match how you'll actually want to run things.
 A simple written agreement kept with your records solves this problem.

-Your agreement should cover your:
+Your agreement should cover:

 Including mediation or arbitration clauses helps prevent internal disputes from escalating into public court battles.
 Since the agreement takes effect as soon as it's signed, even a basic document gives you both operational clarity and liability protection.

-After your Articles of Organization are approved, several critical tasks keep your Georgia LLC compliant and in good standing:
+After your Articles of Organization are approved, several critical tasks keep your Georgia LLC compliant and in good standing.

 First, secure an Employer Identification Number from the IRS; it's free and essential for bank accounts, hiring employees, or choosing corporate tax treatment.
 Banks typically want your EIN confirmation, Articles of Organization, and operating agreement before opening your account.